yaap7/wiKB/howto/optimize_webpage_loading.md

 ## Enable CloudFlare

-Using the (free) CloudFlare service will automatically cache
+Using the (free) CloudFlare service will automatically cache your website.
+To be continued.